Is the MASE entirely online?

 How long does it take to complete the MASE?

 Some students are able to complete the program in as little as four to five semesters.
-However, students may also take longer since the program is flexible and can accommodate a variety of needs, including the need to take courses more slowly or to take short breaks from course work.
+However, students may also take longer since the program is flexible and can accommodate a variety of needs including the need to take courses more slowly or to take short breaks from taking courses.

 What courses should I take first?

 For most students, it is best to begin by taking EDCU 601 and/or EDTE 650 as these are core requirements for the MASE.
 Students should take the research course near the end of their program.
-However, for those in the Concentration in Secondary Teaching License, the courses in the concentration should be taken first including EDFO 620.
+However, for those in the Concentration in Secondary Teaching License (Transition to Teaching), the courses in the concentration should be taken first including EDFO 620 or EDMU 660.

 When can I start the program?